 VoiceThread is an online platform that allows you to put digital media such as images, videos, and documents at the center of an asynchronous conversation.
 VoiceThread allows people to contribute to discussions using a keyboard, microphone, web cam, telephone, or uploaded audio file.

-The university has a pilot license of VoiceThread that can be used by anyone who is teaching a course in Blackboard.
+The university has licensed VoiceThread for use in any course in Blackboard.
 Through the Blackboard integration, faculty and student accounts are created automatically when you link your course to VoiceThread.
 Any content created by you or your students can be restricted so that it is only visible to members of the course.

 VoiceThread can help students feel a greater sense of being part of a community, be more aware of the faculty role in their learning experience, and engage more actively with instructional content and their peers.